haquefardeen/awesome-dot/README.md

    -  [DotinUrdu](http://dotinurdu.com/)- A website dedicated to Urdu users to learn about the basics of Polkadot.
    -  [Chris Medium](https://ccris02.medium.com/)- Learn about the bigger picture of validators in Kusama.
    -  [Anaelle Github](https://anaelleltd.github.io/)- Easily guide to Polkadot network and the governance.
-   -  [Learn Polkadot](https://learnpolkadot.com/)- A community hosted, curated and maintained Polkadot hub.
+   -  [Learn Polkadot](https://learnpolkadot.com/)- A community-hosted, curated, and maintained Polkadot hub.